digital-entropy/laravel-patcher/README.md

     }
 }
 ```
-Method `patch` on these file will be filled with your logic.
+Method `patch` on this file will be filled with your logic.
 in ```Dentro\Patcher\Patch``` there is some useful properties
 that you can use for supporting your patch such as:
 1. `$container: \Illuminate\Container\Container`